maximilionus/lucidglyph/README.md

 ## Notes
+### Font Recommendations
+Below two lists contain fonts that are (or not) recommended to be used for UI with lucidglyph installed.
+The "Avoid" list fonts are generally not recommended for UI because of the poor readability on small sizes but you still can use them.

+Recommended:
+- Inter
+- Adwaita Sans

+Avoid:
+- Noto Sans
+- Cantarell

 ### Chromium
 Starting from version 133 (February 2025), Chromium now uses the self-written replacement for FreeType called Fontations, as a new font system, with Skrifa